AMoo-Miki/homebridge-switchmate-ble/README.md

         {
             "platform": "SwitchmateBLE",

-            /* To enable HTTP control, set the port number you want
+            /* To enable HTTP control, set the port number you want it to listen on.
-             * it to listen on.
+             * Omitting this field or setting it to false will disable the HTTP server
-             * Omitting this field or setting it to false will
+             * and setting it to anything other than a finite number will turn on the
-             * disable the HTTP server.
+             * server on port 8282.
              */
             "http": 50505,

-            /* To enable authentication, set both the fields below */ "httpUser": "unique-user",
+            /* To enable authentication, set both the fields below; omit to ignore. */ "httpUser": "unique-user",
             "httpPass": "Un!9u3p4$5W0rD",